GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex12_gene_annotation_part2.md

 * Overview of the *BLAST XML* output
 * Looking at gene networks in `MEGAN`
-* Tie findings to your initial hypothesis
+* Tie findings to your initial goal

 ---